 The Coyote Ridge and Upper Coyote Ridge Trails have the best scenery of the hike, but depending on the weather conditions, the distant sound of gunfire from the Los Gatos Rod and Gun Club may intrude on the peace and quiet.
 Fortunately these sounds can never be heard from the visitor’s center and campground area.

 The logged forest gives way to much more scenic, possisbly old-growth redwoods just a few yards before the trail ends.
 At the end of the trail, turn left onto the dirt road.
 The woods here are fairly open and there are some nice views of redwoods rising arrow-straight toward the sky.
-The redwoods here aren’t very big but have the noble look of old growth.
+The redwoods aren’t very big but have the noble look of old growth.

-© 2008 David Baselt
+© 2008, 2014, 2015, 2021 David Baselt